jamesurobertson/Soundify/documentation/feature-list/README.md

-# Spotify-Clone MVP List
+# Soundify MVP List
-Spotify-clone, a clone of Spotify, is a music streaming application that allows users to listen to music, create playlists, follow friends.
+Soundify, a clone of Spotify, is a music streaming application that allows users to listen to music, create playlists, follow friends.

 ## Steps to take: